 Hank: (pause) So, are you Chinese or Japanese?

-If that’s you, you need to read Kelly Yamamoto’s response about “Do Okinawans identify themselves as Japanese first, or Okinawan?
-The answer is so well done, so go read it.
+If that is you, you need to read Kelly Yamamoto’s response about “Do Okinawans identify themselves as Japanese first, or Okinawan?
+The answer is so well done (I love it), so go read the entire response – probably one of the best things I have read in a long time.

 How about some famous celebrities with a Okinawan connection: